cvitter/mattermost-direct-poll-slash/SPECIFICATION.md

    +----------------+--------------+------+-----+-------------------+-----------------------------+
    ```

-   d.
+   c.
 Sends a message with a message attachment and interactive message buttons via incoming webhook (https://docs.mattermost.com/developer/webhooks-incoming.html) to each user in the ``poll_answer`` table for the poll:

    ```
    Please answer the following poll question: